 - a) A capacitor on the capacitor rail may be not securely fastened to the capacitor rail or shorted.
-As the voltage increases in the tank circuit, it may arc. - b) A connection on the power transformer is loose - c) A short to the coil occurred. - d) Input voltage has an in balance. - 1) Check that all three phases of the AC input are present and equal. - 2) Check the connections at the circuit breaker, and at the diode bridge. - e) Bad breaker; one leg is passing low voltage. - d) Gate pulse wire is reversed. - 1) This is most likely to happen at the end of a heat cycle.
+As the voltage increases in the tank circuit, it may arc. - b) A connection on the power transformers is loose. - c) A short to the coil occurred. - d) Input voltage has an in balance. - 1) Check that all three phases of the AC input are present and equal. - 2) Check the connections at the circuit breaker, and at the diode bridge. - e) Bad breaker; One leg is passing low or no voltage. - d) Gate pulse wire is reversed. - 1) This is most likely to happen at the end of the heat cycle.